vresque/esque/README.md

 # Esque
 A modern microkernel kernel featuring executables in WebAssembly as well as ELF - Uniting Past and Present

+## Warning
+While working, some parts of the operating system are in dire need of renewal.
+For example, the Application Launcher simply malloc's a pointer that is big enough to load the ELF.
+Additionally, Mapping Memory has issues.

 ## Philosophy

-Esque is a Unix-esque operating system (Very funny).
+Esque is a Unix-esque operating system.
 While the Everything Is A File-Philosophy is great, I believe that it is time to extend this idea.
 In Esque, **Everything is an Object whose Pointer is stored as a File**.
 An example is illustrated below.

 On boot, Esque calls the `initfs` binary from the initramfs which needs to return a `*mut FileSystem` (`FileSystem*` for the C-People).
 Then, the kernel uses this FileSystem to call the function `write` and write